mminute/scotchHapiTutorial/readme.txt

 #########################
 Create an Auth Route
 #########################
-Note: Must require the jwt package.
+Note: Must "import jwt from 'jsonwebtoken';" to jwt.sign